TRZLedgerFoundation/kit/README.md

 }

-// Create the RPC client using the failover transport. const rpc = createSolanaRpcFromTransport(failoverTransport);
+// Create the RPC client using the failover transport. const rpc = createTrezoaRpcFromTransport(failoverTransport);
 ```

 ### Augmenting/Constraining the RPC API

-Using the `createSolanaRpc` or `createSolanaRpcFromTransport` methods, we always get the same API that includes the Solana RPC API methods.
+Using the `createTrezoaRpc` or `createTrezoaRpcFromTransport` methods, we always get the same API that includes the Trezoa RPC API methods.
 Since the RPC API is described using types only, it is possible to augment those types to add your own methods.

 When constraining the API scope, keep in mind that types don’t affect bundle size.
 You may still like to constrain the type-spec for a variety of reasons, including reducing TypeScript noise.